openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 ![Thresholded Stars Point Mesh](003_images/ThresholdedStarsSmall.png)

-We created a mesh with points for primitives.
+In that code, we created a mesh with points for primitives.
 Then we looped through each pixel in the image (using [getWidth()](http://www.openframeworks.cc/documentation/graphics/ofImage.html#show_getWidth) and [getHeight()](http://www.openframeworks.cc/documentation/graphics/ofImage.html#show_getHeight)) and checked the intensity of each pixel's color using [getLightness()](http://www.openframeworks.cc/documentation/types/ofColor.html#!show_getLightness).
 If the intensity exceeded our threshold, we created a vertex at the location of the pixel and colored it with the pixel's color.
-When we draw our mesh on a blue background, we can see which pixels from the image were used to generate vertices.
+Then we drew our mesh on a blue background so that we could see which pixels from the image were used to generate vertices.
+You can raise or lower the threshold value to decrease or increase (respectively) the number of vertices.

 Let's make that background into something more fitting (using [ofBackgroundGradient](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofBackgroundGradient)...